top of page

 Please be aware - the "tattoo soup" that collects under the bandage can look thick and gross, but it's completely normal and healthy!
 Most fluid buildup stops within 24-48 hours.
 The wrap may "spring a leak" and cause fluid to drain out through a small crease in the covering.
 Don't worry!
 Gently clean the skin around the bandage and leave the edges as intact as possible.
 However, if the wrap has pulled fully away from your tattoo in a flap and leaves parts of it exposed, follow instructions for removal and roll on with the rest of the aftercare regardless of how many days the wrap was applied.

 Your tattoo may be warm and sore; that's normal!
-You may continue normal activities and showering, but do not submerge or saturate your bandaged tattoo.
+You can continue normal activities and showering, but do not submerge or saturate your bandaged tattoo.
 Sweating can also weaken the adhesive, but light workouts 24 hours after application are fine.
 Avoid anything that could be abrasive to your new tattoo, including tight or rough seams on clothing - take a break from tight cuffs or skinny denim.

 If you have an allergic reaction (redness or irritation) to the adhesive, take the wrap off and continue with the rest of the aftercare.